 The Anthropocene Reviewed.
 It’s beautiful because it’s signed by John Green, but also his essays are just beautiful in general.
 I’m still making my way through it and I love it.

 (13) What book do you need to read by the end of the year?

-I’m not going to tag anybody, but feel free to do this tag yourself and share your post in the Comments!
-I’d love to see everybody’s answers.
+I’m not going to tag anybody, but feel free to do this tag yourself!
+Share any of your own answers or mid-year post in the Comments — I’d love to see everybody’s answers.